 - (CB3): Students should have the ability to gather and interpret relevant data (usually within their area of study) to make judgments that include a reflection on relevant social, scientific or ethical issues.

-- (CB4): Students should be able to convey information, ideas, problems and solutions to both specialized and non-specialized audiences.
+- (CB4): Students should be able to convey information, ideas, problems and solutions to both specialised and non-specialised audiences.

 - (CB5): Students should have developed those learning skills necessary to undertake further studies with a high degree of autonomy.